altoo-ag/akka-kryo-serialization/README.md

 How to use a custom key for aes
 -------------------------------------------------------------------

-Sometimes you need to pass a custom aes key, deonding on the context you are in, instead of having a static key.
+Sometimes you need to pass a custom aes key, depending on the context you are in, instead of having a static key.
 For example, you might have the key in a data store, or provided by some other application.
 In such instances, you might want to provide the key dynamically to kryo serializer.
-You can provide the following optional parameter in teh config file:
+You can provide the following optional parameter in the config file:
 			`custom-aeskey-class = "CustomAESKeyClass"`

-Where `CustomAESKeyClass` is a fully qualified class name of your custom serializer class.
+Where `CustomAESKeyClass` is a fully qualified class name of your custom aes key provider class.
 Such a class can be just any class with a method called `kryoAESKey`, which has a string return type i.e.

 			public string kryoAESKey(...); // for Java